Chairman : Professor David Lockey

 - Consultant in Intensive Care Medicine and Anaesthesia in Bristol

 - Honorary Professor in Trauma and Pre-hospital Emergency Medicine at Bristol University, Hon.
 Clinical Professor Queen Mary University of London and Visiting Professor at the University of Stavanger.
-Author of around a hundred publications and book chapters mostly related to pre-hospital Care and trauma.
+Author of over a hundred publications and book chapters mostly related to pre-hospital Care and trauma.

-- Consultant at London’s Air Ambulance, trustee of the charity, and research lead.
+- Consultant at London’s Air Ambulance.

 - Board member Trauma Audit and Research Network (TARN).